-Comment Number Comment Response A42 as a main street for the West End, with human scale development and pedestrian/bike friendly streetscapes.
-While the updated plan makes some improvements over 175 (consolidated bridge, mixed use paths, sound walls) there is still an opportunity to greatly enhance this design and allow for future development to seamlessly reconnect the West End and Queensgate.
+Comment Number Comment Response A42 Ezzard Charles is a prime candidate for a road diet and the opportunity to serve as a main street for the West End, with human scale development and pedestrian/bike friendly streetscapes.
+While the updated plan makes some improvements over I75 (consolidated bridge, mixed use paths, sound walls) there is still an opportunity to greatly enhance this design and allow for future development to seamlessly reconnect the West End and Queensgate.
 First, the new proposal appears to offset Ezzard Charles from it's current alignment.
 I'd like to see the center of the new street/bridge line up with the center of Cincinnati Union Terminal, preserving the iconic terminating vista which currently exists.
 I also think it is crucial that this new plan allows for the potential to build retail caps along the north and south section of the street, similar to what ODOT did for Columbus along N High Street over 640.
 As Ezzard Charles develops as a connection between these two neighborhoods, this will allow for future development to maintain a streetwall which will tie the communities together and make for a more attractive biking and walking option.
 The proposed alignment of the Ezzard Charles bridge was developed based on engineering analyses and coordination with the City of Cincinnati to improve traffic operations and safety while providing enhanced pedestrian and bicycle amenities and avoiding impacts to local park areas.
 Provisions for retail caps north and south of Ezzard Charles Drive are not included in the BSB Corridor Project.
 Current zoning does not allow retail as described in the comment.
 Ezzard Charles Drive is a parkway bookended by the Cincinnati Museum Center and Music Hall.
 Based on city zoning and land use plans, the Ezzard Charles Drive corridor should have a park-like feel with greenery, trees, and other landscaping flanking the roadway and buildings that are set further back.
 The proposed Ezzard Charles Drive bridge over I-75 matches this theme.
 In addition, retail caps would introduce several design, construction, and operation complexities that would result in prohibitive costs.
 The current project design lowers I-75 about 3 to 4 feet to provide the necessary clearance to Ezzard Charles Drive.
 Constructing retail caps would result in a much wider bridge and would require I-75 to be lowered even further to accommodate the extra width.
-This would result in impacts to an existing 84-inch combined sewer just south of Ezzard Charles Drive.
-Retail caps would also result in several design and operation complexities on the surface streets.
-The wider bridge would likely require the entrance ramp to I-75 to be relocated, which would require Winchell Avenue to be widened for a longer distance.
+This would result in several design and operation complexities on the surface streets.
+The wider bridge would likely require the entrance ramp to I-75 to be relocated, which would require Winchell Ave. to be widened for a longer distance.
 The construction could also impact areas of Laurel Park that the City of Cincinnati has stated a desire to avoid.
 In addition, the proximity of Western Avenue and Winchell Avenue would not allow for the construction of parking or delivery areas to serve future retail establishments.
 Trucks would likely need to park on Ezzard Charles Drive and block a lane of traffic to make deliveries.
-Onstreet parking is not permitted on the roadways immediately surrounding the Ezzard Charles Bridge due to the presence of freeway ramps, bus stops, and the proximity to intersection areas.
-These conditions would still be present if retail caps were constructed, severely limiting parking options for any future retail customers.
+Onstreet parking is not permitted on the roadways immediately surrounding the Ezzard Charles Bridge due to the presence of freeway ramps, bus stops, and the proximity to intersection a